gadkaridarshan/DGBink/README.md

 A data file will be provided alongside this test.
 The dataset is a CSV which contains publicly available data about mobile phone masts in an area of the UK.
 This file contains un-normalised data (such as multiple variations of Tenant Name) – treat these as individual tenants.

 Actions
-1. Load the data file, process and output the data in the forms specified
+1. Load the data file, process and output the data in the forms specified - DONE
-2. Read in, process and present the data as specified in the requirements section
+2. Read in, process and present the data as specified in the requirements section - DONE
-3. Demonstrate usage of list comprehension for at least one of the tasks
+3. Demonstrate usage of list comprehension for at least one of the tasks - DONE
-4. Allow user input to run all of your script, or specific sections
+4. Allow user input to run all of your script, or specific sections - DONE